 They are also a trusted sounding board for employees embarking on an exciting project, preparing for a challenging conversation with their manager, or navigating a challenging assignment.

-Driver 7: Level of autonomy
+Engagement Driver 6: Level of autonomy

 Did you know leaving your employees alone may actually be a good idea?